 The activities and work to support commitment 3.3 are a part of the work plan of the Digital Transformation Agency.
 Additionally, Data61 received funding through the National Innovation and Science Agenda to develop platforms for high value open data platforms.
 Data61 uses this funding as part of its work on this commitment.

-The new platform design for data.gov.au, with a redesigned user interface and improvement to search and discovery has been completed and public launch is scheduled for July 2018.
+The new platform design for data.gov.au, with a redesigned user interface and improvement to search and discovery has been completed and launched.

 Government: CSIRO’s Data61

 Work with Data 61 to conduct research and discovery into data consumption (to better understand user behaviours and needs) and publishing (to improve quality, timeliness and value of published data).

 Work with Data 61 to create, circulate and gather feedback on design concepts and prototypes for improved search functionality and user experience on the data.gov.au platform.

 |Late 2016-Late 2017||Completed|

 Deliver live platform elements for data.gov.au, including integration with NationalMap to provide a more efficient workflow for the publishing and discovery of spatial data.

 Design and prototype further data.gov.au platform capabilities, including: functionality to promote examples and collaboration using public data; and integration with other platforms for open data projects and third party open data platforms.

 Status updates for commitments are provided approximately every two months.
 With each update, agencies are encouraged to provide further and better particulars of the commitment and its steps to implementation, which may result in changes to timelines outlined in Australia’s first Open Government National Action Plan 2016-18.